adunicorn/oshift/docs/dialog.md

 1# Not so useful.
 2# It is, indeed.
 Suppose you obtained that server printing it out from a Master Copy.
 1# Printing it out from a Master Copy?
-2# Think of the Master Copy of the 1 Franc coin.
-2# You use it to print other coins:, you print millions Franc coins from it, identical coins.
+2# Think of the Master Copy of the 1 Franc coin, the one used print other coins.
+You print millions indentical Franc coins from it.
-2# Take SN101, take its Master Copy, and print SN101 from it.
+2# Think of SN101, take its Master Copy, and print SN101 from it.
 An immutable copy of it.
 1# What's benefit?
 2# Oh, we could have a lot of benefits...
-2# Tell me, Brent: would you like to have two copies of SN101?
+2# Tell me, Brent: would you like to have 3 copies of SN101?
-1# Both printed out from the same master copy?
+1# All of them printed out from the same master copy?
 1# Ok, they would be identical, then...
 1# Uhm..
 No configuration shift...
-2# But there's more.
+2# There's even more.
 Think of Anna.
-If we could print 20 copies of SN101, what would be Anna’s job?
+If we could print 20 copies of SN101, what would Anna’s job be?
 1# It would be useless for her to work on 20 identical copies...
 2# Correct!
 She would rather focus on the Master Copy.
 2# If we all could focus on the single source of truth for a server...
 1# ...without spending precious time replicating the configuration over and over, on each server.
 2# ...we would work only once.
-2# and we could concentrate all our effort setting our quality standards to the highest limit.
+2# We could concentrate all the effort setting our quality standards to the highest limit.
 2# Do once, at your best.
 1# What’s inside this Master Copy?
 2# Everything you need to run our application.
 Network, configuration, the application itself… 1# Interesting.
 No differences between server...
 So SN101 is no more one-of-a-kind.
 2# Yes.
 Every configuration would be as simple as a text file, stored in the Master Copy, any System Engineer who worked on the Master Copy can manage all of its copies.
-1# Wait wait, so, any of them, so no dependency between a single system engineer and a server?
+1# Wait wait, any of them, you said.
+You mean, less dependency between a single Ops engineer and a server?
-2# And running twice the number of some identical, immutable copies it's easier then running snowflakes.
+2# Yes.
+Also, can you understand how running identical, immutable copies is easier than running snowflakes?
+I mean, we could double the number of those copies  without doubling the staff...
 1# Still, I feel confused.
 How a deployment work with those immutable servers?
 2# You prepare a server, you invest your time to write and test its configuration.
 2# Then you print one or more instances.
 And you run them.
 1# But they are immutable.
 Cannot work, sorry.
-We do need mutability, sooner or later.
+We need mutability.
 In 2 months we will be releasing a new version of Adunicorn.
 How can I deploy if I cannot change the servers...
 2# You don’t need to change the servers!
 Change the Master Copy.
 Then print the new servers, with the new version.
-And let them run.
+And run them.
 1# Uhm.
 What should I do with the old servers?
 2# Dispose of them.
 It’s called Blue/Green Deployment.
 Never change the configuration of a server in production: rather, put new versions side by side to the old one, and gracefully move the customers from the old version to the new one.
 1# Gracefully means without any downtime?
+2# No downtime, if you want.
+1# No maintenance pages...
-1# But today’s problem wasn’t caused by downtime, but by some bugs Andy didn't see in HIS environment.
+1# But today’s problem wasn’t downtime.
+It was some bugs Andy hasn't caught in HIS environment.
 2# You said it.
 1# What do you mean?
 2# "HIS environment".
 Who prepared Andy's servers?
-1# Some System Engineers did... then he changed some configuration...
+1# Some Ops did... then he changed some configuration...
 1# Oh, I understand...
 If he printed out his servers from a Master Copy.
 2# They would be identical to the productive one.
 1# And immutable!
 Neat!
-So, developers could have been developing on pefect copies of production from the very first day...
+So, developers could have used perfect copies of production from the very first day...
 2# Yes.
 1# What if Andy needs to modify the server for his needs?
-2# He could modify the Master Copy, together with Anna.
+2# He can modify the Master Copy, together with Anna.
 So, any modification would be tracked there, and propagated to any replica copy.
 1# What about rollbacks?
 2# They are just deployment.
 You deploy the servers with the old versions.
 2# No one changed a single line in them.
-1# You mean, if they used to work in the past, they must be working as before if put in production again.
+1# If they used to work in the past, they must be working as before if put in production again.
 1# Ok, so Immutability is the solution.
 2# Immutability, plus Automation.
 1# Yes, right, you told me about Automation.
 Tell me more about it.